QuasarApp/easyssl/README.md

 # EasySSL
 This is wrapper library that make using OpenSSL library more simple.
-This library contains interfaces for the signing and encription data.
+This library contains interfaces for the signing and encryption data.

-### Supported encription alhorithms:
+### Supported encryption algorithms:
 * ECDSA
 * RSA

 ### Supported features
-* encription
+* encryption
 * signing
 * keys creating
-* asyn auth bse on the asyn encriptions methods
+* asyn auth bse on the asyn encryptions methods

 ## Build and Include